dijasila/Atomic-Simulation-Recipees/README.md

 $ cd ~ && git clone https://gitlab.com/mortengjerding/asr.git
 $ python3 -m pip install -e ~/asr
 ```

+XXX You need a brand new ase version for this code to work!

 We do relaxations with the D3 van-der-Waals contribution.
 To install the van
 der Waals functional DFTD3 do